Credit card: Security

-Additionally, there are security features present on the physical card itself in order to prevent counterfeiting.
+Additionally, the physical card includes security features to prevent counterfeiting.
 For example, most modern credit cards have a watermark that will fluoresce under ultraviolet light.
 Most major credit cards have a hologram.
 A Visa card has a letter V superimposed over the regular Visa logo and a MasterCard has the letters MC across the front of the card.
-Older Visa cards have a bald eagle or dove across the front.
+Older Visa cards have a bald eagle or dove across the front while older MasterCard cards have two circles (Venn diagram) with continents on it.
 In the aforementioned cases, the security features are only visible under ultraviolet light and are invisible in normal light.

-In the United States, the United States Department of Justice, United States Secret Service, Federal Bureau of Investigation, U.S. Immigration and Customs Enforcement, and U.S. Postal Inspection Service are responsible for prosecuting criminals who engage in credit card fraud.
+In the United States, the Department of Justice, Secret Service, Federal Bureau of Investigation, Immigration and Customs Enforcement, and Postal Inspection Service are responsible for prosecuting criminals who engage in credit card fraud.
 However, they do not have the resources to pursue all criminals, and in general they only prosecute cases exceeding $5,000.

 Three improvements to card security have been introduced to the more common credit card networks, but none has proven to help reduce credit card fraud so far.
 First, the cards themselves are being replaced with similar-looking tamper-resistant smart cards which are intended to make forgery more difficult.
 The majority of smart card (IC card) based credit cards comply with the EMV (Europay MasterCard Visa) standard.
 Second, an additional 3 or 4 digit card security code (CSC) or card verification value (CVV) is now present on the back of most cards, for use in card not present transactions.
 Stakeholders at all levels in electronic payment have recognized the need to develop consistent global standards for security that account for and integrate both current and emerging security technologies.
 They have begun to address these needs through organisations such as PCI DSS and the Secure POS Vendor Alliance.

 Code 10

 Code 10 calls are made when merchants are suspicious about accepting a credit card.

-The operator then asks the merchant a series of yes-or-no questions to find out whether the merchant is suspicious of the card or the cardholder.
-The merchant may be asked to retain the card if it is safe to do so.
+The operator then asks the merchant a series of yes-or-no questions to ascertain whether the merchant is suspicious of the card or the cardholder.
+The merchant may be asked to retain the card if safely possible.
 The merchant may receive a reward for returning a confiscated card to the issuing bank, especially if an arrest is made.